 This craft activity is great for a windy, spring day.
+It’s would be a great Pentecost Sunday School craft.
 The children will make a pinwheel to teach them about how God is a spirit.
 A lesson can be taught, followed by making the craft and the children will finish by playing with their pinwheels outside.
 Click here to leave your comments or suggestions about this craft idea.

 Target Age: 2nd-5th grade

 Key Verse: John 3:8 “The wind blows where it wishes and you hear the sound of it, but do not know where it comes from and where it is going; so is everyone who is born of the Spirit.”

 Time Needed: 20 minutes for the craft only (The children may spend a long time decorating their pinwheel.
 The length of craft depends on how detailed your children will want to decorate.
 You know your children best and can judge how long this craft will take.)

 - One square piece of heavy construction paper per child